 8 Malleefowl Way, Alkimos

 Alkimos Beach Lights at 8 Malleefowl Way rocks a fully animated Christmas light show synchronised to music, and just completed their first test run at the start of month.
-To get the full experience arrive at 7.30pm and tune into the 99.9fm so the right music is playing while you watch!

 You can start planning your own little Christmas lights trail journey using the Synergy Xmas Lights Trail website.